 Sustainable Rural Roads Master Plan

 Thank you to all the residents who came out to one of our rural roads open houses or completed our online survey.
-Your feedback will help us update the master plan that guides how we maintain and improve rural roads.

 The Sustainable Rural Roads Master Plan (2010) currently guides how rural roads are maintained and improved in Strathcona County.
 All range roads and township roads (grid roads) and roads within country residential subdivisions and rural hamlets are included in the plan.